 Restored by Irish Lights.

-This magnificent house, in its breathtaking location, is a proud example of Ireland's maritime heritage.
+This magnificent standalone house, in its breathtaking location beside Blackhead Lighthouse, is a proud example of Ireland's maritime heritage.
 Guests can enjoy spectacular views over Belfast Lough from the Lightkeepers' Houses.
-A popular coastal path leads along in front of the lightouse to the Victorian town of Whitehead.
+A popular coastal path leads along in front of the lighthouse to the Victorian town of Whitehead.
 Lying 20 miles north of Belfast, Whitehead is only a 40 minute train journey away from city centre shopping and many historical tours.